 Even more distinguishing, though, is that it is home to Am Bratach Sith, the Fairy Flag.
-A silk flag, a darkening yellow in color, it also has many small red elf dots on its surface.
+A silk flag, a darkening yellow in color, also has many small red elf dots on its surface.
 It is known for many magical properties: increasing fertility, curing cattle ailments, and increasing the fish population of the nearby loch, are among the most famous.
-It was given to the clan as a gift from the fairies, hence its name, although it is uncertain to whom it was given to.
-Perhaps a young child chieftain, to help with his rule, or to an adult chieftain who was the lover of a fairy.
+It was given to the clan as a gift from the fairies, hence its name, although it is uncertain to whom it was given.
+Perhaps a young child chieftain, to help with his rule, or an adult chieftain who was the lover of a fairy.
 It was well enough known in the 1800s that Sir Walter Scott wrote about it.

 Also located in the castle is the Dunvegan Cup, a relic stolen from the fairies by a witch’s son, and Sir Rory Mor’s Horn, a drinking horn that each chief must drink a full measure of wine from at his succession.

 Duntulm Castle, in an area contest by the MacDonalds and the MacLeods, was a former MacDonald fortress with many haunted happenings.
-The ghost of Hugh MacDonald is said to cry out from his walled up tomb, where he was forced into after betraying his siblings.
+The ghost of Hugh MacDonald is said to cry out from his walled-up tomb, which he was forced into after betraying his siblings.
 He was fed salted meats until he died of dehydration, and still cries out for water.
 A livelier floating specter, the ghost of a clan chief gallivants around the castle grounds, carousing with the ghosts of his clan mates with drinking and fighting.
 MacDonald ghost porter is definitely on my ale bucket list.

 There are female ghosties in the castle, as well, and are even more hauntingly spooky than the males.
 Margaret MacDonald is the weeping ghost of the castle.
-After having lost her eye through an accident involving a spear, her husband Donald left her and she was thrown out of the castle, made to leave on a one eyed horse with a one eyed servant and a one eyed dog.
+After having lost her eye through an accident involving a spear, her husband Donald left her and she was thrown out of the castle, made to leave on a one-eyed horse with a one-eyed servant and a one-eyed dog.
 She died nearby and her ghost returned to the castle, where her nightly wails can be heard by those who are soon to have an unfortunate accident of their own.
 Margaret also has a connection with Dunvegan Castle, being related to the MacLeods of Dunvegan.